• About Us

 Description:

 The ISPACE programme has produced a brochure that describes how to make a surgery dementia friendly and the steps that can be taken to bring about this quality improvement programme.
-They also have a video presentation available.
+They also have a video presentation and other resources available.

 Link